6 South Asian Festivals You Don't Want to Miss

-Diwali is an annual festival of lights and fireworks celebrating the return of Lord Rama and his wife Sita after a long exile of 14 years, being the biggest Hindu festival in India.
-According to legend, people welcomed them back by lighting rows of lamps, and that is why lighting of lamps is the key component of this festival.
+Diwali is an annual festival of lights and fireworks celebrating the return of Lord Rama and his wife Sita after a long exile of 14 years.
+It is the biggest Hindu festival in India.
+According to legend, people welcomed them back by lighting rows of lamps, and that is why the lighting of lamps is the key component of this festival.

 2. Holi – India